-A keen researcher about various superstitions across Southeast Asia
+A keen researcher of various superstitions across Southeast Asia.

 Appearance of the Jenglot

-Jenglot, according to folklore, mysteriously appeared in Pulau Jawa, Indonesia in the year 1997.
-It was argued that the entity can be found in many places, like underground, on the branches of a tree, or even on rooftops of houses.
+Jenglot, according to folklore, mysteriously appeared in Pulau Jawa, Indonesia, in the year 1997.
+It was argued that the entity could be found in many places, like underground, on the branches of a tree, or even on rooftops of houses.
 Jenglot looks like a mini version of a cachexic man and is equipped with sharp jaws, long fingernails, and long flowing hair.